luker983/qr-code-stl-generator/README.md

 For the quickest setup, just put your Blender path and wifi information into `qr.py` with a text editor.
 If you want to configure the STL generation, use the following options:

 * `qr.py`
     - `blender_path`: Path to blender program.
-On MacOS this is something like `/Applications/Blender.app/Contents/MacOS/Blender`
+On MacOS this is something like `/Applications/Blender.app/Contents/MacOS/Blender`.
+Defaults for other operating systems are in the script
     - `auth_type`: Wifi auth type, valid inputs are `WPA`, `WEP`, and empty
     - `ssid`: Name of your Wifi network
     - `password`: Password for Wifi network.
 This all runs locally, but keep in mind that if someone can see your QR code they can also extract the password